verdantco/spring-component-test-harness/README.md

 - PostgreSQL

 ### `@ComponentTest`
 The `@ComponentTest` annotation indicates that a test class contains component tests.
 It serves as a point of for declaring class-level test data, as well as invoking the Spring Context via `@SpringBootTest`.
-This also imports all `TestExecutionListener` and `BeanPostProcessor` implementations needed by the application.
+Usage of this annotation imports all `TestExecutionListener` and `BeanPostProcessor` implementations compatible with the application.
 ```java
 public @interface ComponentTest {
     JPATable[] tables() default {};  // see JPATable